tyler-hayes/Deep_SLDA/README.md

 Deep SLDA combines a feature extractor with LDA to perform streaming image classification and can be thought of as a way to train the output layer of a neural network.
 Deep SLDA only requires the storage of a single shared covariance matrix beyond its feature extraction CNN, making its memory requirements very low, e.g., 0.001 GB for our experiments with ResNet-18.
 Further, once initialized, Deep SLDA is able to train incrementally on the ImageNet dataset in roughly 30 minutes on a Titan X GPU.
 This is remarkable as methods like iCaRL require 3.011 GB of storage beyond the CNN and require 62 hours to train on the same hardware.

-An additional Deep SLDA implementation directly using the CORe50 dataset and scenarios defined in the original CORe50 paper is located [here](https://github.com/tyler-hayes/SLDA-Tutorial)

 ## Dependences
 - Tested with Python 3.6 and PyTorch 1.1.0, or Python 3.7 and PyTorch 1.3.1, NumPy, NVIDIA GPU